Dyson V11 Torque Drive vs. Outsize

 These cordless stick vacuums excel on carpets, as evidenced by the high carpet test scores.
 The Torque Drive picked up 99.26% of surface debris, while the Outsized aced all the tests (100%).

-The results show the capability of each vacuum for cleaning embedded dirt.
+The results show each vacuum’s ability to clean embedded dirt.

-The Outsize is better because of the wider nozzle and longer run time.
+The Outsize is better due to its wider nozzle and longer run time.

 Hair Wrap Comparison [on carpets]

-I wanted to check how well these vacuums would resist tangles on carpets, so I tested both on hair strands between five and eleven inches.
+I wanted to check how well these vacuums would resist tangles on carpets, so I tested both on hair strands ranging from 5 to 11 inches.

 Here are the results for the V11 Outsize